TheSprtCz/studenthub-portal/studenthub-portal/src/test/resources/db/DB.md

 ## Users

-(Password field is not present because it is encoded and irrelevant when testing, password encoding test does not need DB)
+Password field is not present because it is encoded and irrelevant when testing and password encoding test does not need DB

 | id  | username           | email                       | name               | phone        | lastLogin      | company | faculty | roles                        | tags                     |
 | --- | ------------------ | --------------------------- | ------------------ | ------------ | -------------- | ------- | ------- | ---------------------------- | ------------------------ |